typedb/typedb/docs/pages/docs/11-examples/java-api-example.md

 }
 ```

-## Querying the Knowledge Base Using QueryBuilder
+## Querying the Knowledge Graph Using QueryBuilder

 It is also possible to interact with the knowledge base using a separate Java API that forms Graql queries.
 This is via `GraknTx.graql()`, which returns a `QueryBuilder` object, discussed in the documentation.
 It is useful to use `QueryBuilder` if you want to make queries using Java, without having to construct a string containing the appropriate Graql expression.
 Taking the same query "What are the instances of type person?":